ethereum/homestead-guide/source/introduction/the-homestead-release.rst

 ********************************************************************************
-The Homestead Release
+The Homestead release
 ********************************************************************************

 Homestead is the second major version of the Ethereum platform and is the first production release of Ethereum.
 It includes several protocol changes and a networking change that provides the ability to do further network upgrades.
 The first version of Ethereum, called the Frontier release, was essentially a beta release that allowed developers to learn, experiment, and begin building Ethereum decentralized apps and tools.

 Milestones of the Ethereum development roadmap
 -----------------------------------------------